 However, this study has limitations.
 First, it focuses solely on Sriwijaya University, limiting the generalizability of the findings to other institutions with differing administrative frameworks and resource capabilities.
 Second, the qualitative approach, while providing in-depth insights, may not fully capture the broader quantitative impact of the policy.
-Finally, the study does not account for external factors, such as governmental regulations or economic conditions, that could influence implementation.
+Finally, the study does not account for external factors, such as governmental regulations or conditions. could influence policy economic that implementation.
 Despite these limitations, the study provides actionable recommendations for improving tuition fee distribution policies to optimize their impact on human resource development.
 These insights can serve as a foundation for future research and policy-making in similar contexts, fostering a more effective and transparent approach to scholarship management in higher education.